madhukumarseshadri/talkweb3/README.md

 Pre-requiste

-You will need
+You will need mysql server,
 1) mysql server https://www.mysql.com/downloads/ and
 2) mysql conector https://dev.mysql.com/downloads/connector/python/

-An example web app,
+## An example web app

-You will an example app in examples folder.
-If you have webserver, mod_wsgi, mysql server, mysql connector and installed three packages talkweb, wsgitalkback and talksql, you can deploy the examples app.
-Just run the deploy shell script in examples folder
+If you have apache webserver and mod_wsgi installed, you can deploy the examples app.
+Just run the deploy shell script in examples folder after setting app name in deploy script.
+If you are going to use sql server as session store, then mysql server, mysql connector will need to be installed as well.

 Configure gate.py as WSGIScriptAlias for the apache's httpd.conf,
 ```
 WSGIScriptAlias /ex /usr/local/app/twexamples/gate.py
 <Directory "/usr/local/app/twexamples">